thomas-keller/thomas-keller.github.io/research/index.md

 As I was winding down my first postdoc I seriously considered life in private industry, and still do to a certain extent.
 To that end, I've read several books on machine learning and taken to learning some Spark for Big Data (tm) challenges.

 After some soul searching I've realized that for better or worse academic research in some form is probably a better fit for me, so now I'm trying to figure out how to to put the tools I've picked up in the last few months (which I genuinely like) to good use.
-One of the realms I've had a lot of fun is exploring interaction networks in Twitter via mention and retweet graphs.
+One of the realms where I've had a lot of fun is exploring interaction networks in Twitter via mention and retweet graphs.

 As a specific application I've been working with [Loni Hagan](https://scholar.google.com/citations?user=eVzJHmkAAAAJ&hl=en) on the interactions and dynamics of the #Zika hashtag on Twitter and how effective health communication is in this network.